This is an older version of the TAO User Guide, click here for the documentation of the most recent release, TAO 3.3.

 Select Point Interaction

-The Select Point Interaction gives Test-Takers the opportunity to demonstrate their knowledge by selecting an invisibly-defined portion of an image (region on a map, person in a line-up, etc.).
+The Select Point interaction gives Test-takers the opportunity to demonstrate knowledge by selecting an invisibly-defined portion of an image (region on a map, person in a line-up, etc.).

-A new authoring window will appear with the background graphic in the center of the canvas.
-Above the graphic there is a question field.
+For the Select Point interaction, a new authoring window will appear with the background graphic in the center of the canvas.
+Above the graphic will be a field for writing in the question associated with this interaction.
+This reflects what the Test-taker sees when encountering this interaction.

-This should cover such important information as what the background graphic represents, and what the test-taker is expected to select in this interaction.
+This should cover such important information as what the background graphic represents, and what the Test-taker is supposed to select in this interaction.
+Note that the A icon on the right allows you to put your text in bold or in italic for instance, and insert a picture.

-Test-takers will not see these Hotspots on the background graphic, but selecting a point within the Hotspot will register it as a correct answer.
+These Hotspots will not appear on the background graphic, but selecting a point within the Hotspot will register as a correct answer.